franciscozorrilla/SymbNET/README.md

 ## ☑️ Exercises

+### Part I
  0. Clone repo
  1. Use CarveMe to generate GEMs for a bacterial community
  2. Visualize model metrics different species across species (modify to make summary of models for single communities)
  3. Use SMETANA detailed algorithm to predict metabolic interactions between species
  4. Visualize deteailed interactions with alluvial diagrams

-5. Generate ensemble models (optional)
-6. Quantify network uncertainity (optional)
+### Part II

-7. Use SMETANA global algorithm to generate MIP & MRO metrics for community of GEMs
+ 5. Use SMETANA global algorithm to generate MIP & MRO metrics for community of GEMs
-8. Visualize communities on cooperation-competition plot
+ 6. Visualize communities on cooperation-competition plot
+ 7. Generate ensemble models (optional)
+ 8. Quantify network uncertainity (optional)

 ## 🍬 Tools